Applying For A Civil Service Exam

 Do I need to be a City resident to apply for an exam with the City of Rochester?

-No. The City has no residency requirement to participate in an examination.
-However, the City does have a residency policy for employment.
-For more information see the Residency Requirement policy.
+No, with the exception of the Firefighter exam.
+There is no residency requirement to participate in examinations, except for Firefighter.
+The City of Rochester does have a residency policy for employment; for more information see the Residency Requirment policy.
 Residency preference will not be applied for some titles.

 Civil Service Exams